Ear Infection Remedies: Safe Home Care and Reader Tips

 When to See a Doctor

-• Swelling or redness behind the ear.
+• Swelling, redness, or tenderness behind the ear

 What Earth Clinic Readers Report